keikhcheung/keikhcheung.github.io/_posts/blog/2019-04-05-Global-Service-Jam-2019-Do-you-even-space-travel.md

 We started with a quick round of co-brainstorming about everything we could think *out of the blue*——sky, water, summer, sad, Europe… We thought onwards and gradually found out problems we wanted to address.
 Then we swiftly talked about them and transformed them into how-might-we challenges.
 Everyone got to pick up one with which they would like to work.

-That's how I boarded the ship of *space travel* and *sustainability* for my weekend with Maxime and Nils. 😊🧔🏼👱🏻‍♀️🚀✨
+That's how I boarded the ship of <mark>space travel</mark> and <mark>sustainability</mark> for my weekend with Maxime and Nils. 😊🧔🏼👱🏻‍♀️🚀✨

 ## Sustainable Space Travel
 How might we foster sustainable space travel?
 Very hard.